The Language Centre

 “I would just say it is the best experience I have ever had in my educational life.”
 (SMU-TLC CELTA graduate, July 2018)

 Why take a CELTA:

-- CELTA is internally assessed and exernally moderated by a Cambridge Assessment English approved assessor, who samples candidate portfolios and teaching practice and who discusses and agrees the grades for all candidates.
+- CELTA is internally assessed and externally moderated by a Cambridge Assessment English approved assessor, who samples candidate portfolios and teaching practice and who discusses and agrees the grades for all candidates

 - It is an intensive course and our graduates qualify with the confidence to teach anywhere in the world and in a range of English language teaching contexts.

 *Source: Cambridge English Feb 2018, based on 500 English language teaching (TEFL/TESL) job adverts across 23 international industry employment websites since April 2015.

 - provides a range of practice skills for teaching English to adults

 - gives hands on teaching practice

 - builds the candidate's confidence